DelphinusLab/zkwasm-dapp-starter/README.md

    git push origin zkwasm-deploy
    ```

-The CI/CD pipeline will automatically build, containerize, and deploy your zkWasm application.
+The CI/CD pipeline will automatically build and containerize your zkWasm application on Github Container Registry.
+After successful GitHub Container Registry package build, you can deploy your application using the zkWasm deployment platform at [https://deployment.zkwasmhub.com/](https://deployment.zkwasmhub.com/).

 ## 📋 CLI Commands